concord-consortium/mysystem_sc/README.md

 `rm reports/*.xml`

 4. `$SC_SERVER_PORT` is usually 4020.
 That environment variable is used so multiple ci server (such as Husdon) job instances don't use the same port
-`sc-server --port=$SC_SERVER_PORT --host=0.0.0.0 & sleep 1`

-5. Go into the capybara-testrunner directory and run the tests `pushd capybara-testrunner ruby -rubygems run-tests.rb -p $SC_SERVER_PORT -i -h -t apps -o ../reports EXIT_STATUS=$?`

-6. Leave the capybara-testrunner directory
-`popd`

-7. send a control-c to sc-server
-`kill -s 2 %1

-exit $EXIT_STATUS`
+`export SC_SERVER_PORT=4020`

+5. Run the tests
+`bundle exec ruby run-unit-tests.rb -i -o reports`

 ### Running in Wise4 using vagrant ###

 0. Install prerequisites: git, vagrant, and virtualbox
 1. Clone this git repository https://github.com/concord-consortium/wise4-vagrant
-2. Build the Wise4 step:
+2. In the mysystem_sc folder, build the Wise4 step:
 2a. bundle exec rake build
 2b. bundle exec rake copy_authoring
-3. Create the file wise4-step-types.yml listing the name of the step and path to the build output:
+3. In the wise4-vagrant folder, create the file wise4-step-types.yml listing the name of the step and path to the build output:
     ---
     Mysystem2: ../mysystem_sc/vle/node/mysystem2
 4. Run vagrant up in the wise4-vagrant folder, or if you already started vagrant, run vagrant reload